 1. Metz Christmas Market, France

-Metz transforms into a magical winter wonderland during its Christmas Market, one of France’s largest festive events.
-The market spans five historic squares filled with artisan chalets, lights, rides, and seasonal treats.
+Metz transforms into a magical winter wonderland during its Christmas Market, officially one of France’s largest and most family-friendly festive events.
+The market spans five historic squares, each offering a distinct atmosphere filled with artisan chalets, shimmering lights, and the scent of Alsatian gingerbread.

 Highlights: